box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/3-scaffold-application-code.md

 This application will be split up into three parts:

-* Setting up the initial application skeleton and configuration information.
+* Set up the initial application skeleton and configuration information.
-* Setting up the Slack event and command handlers.
+* Set up the Slack event and command handlers.
-* Connecting those handlers to the required functions in Box.
+* Connect those handlers to the required functions in Box.

+## Add dependencies and scaffold code

 This first step will walk through creating the files and information needed to start the application.

 <Choice option='programming.platform' value='node' color='none'>

-* Create a local directory for your application.
+* Either create a new local directory for your application or load the existing code created for the Slack event URL challenge from [step 1][step1].
-* Create a `package.json` file inside the local directory, open it in your preferred editor, copy / paste the following into it, and save / exit the file.
+* Create a new `package.json` file, or update the existing one, inside the local directory, open it in your preferred editor, copy / paste the following into it, and save / exit the file.

 ```javascript
 {